Mealtime independence

 Things to try next

-• Rather than giving your child a whole plate of food to cut up, try leaving them some to do independently.
+• If your child is finding this priority a little tricky, rather than giving your child a whole plate of food to cut up, try leaving them some to do independently.

 Top Tip